-As the Norwegian state holds an ownership share of 50.001 per cent, the Group also conducts its activities in accordance with the Storting White Paper no. 8 (2019-2020) – “The Norwegian State's direct ownership of companies – Sustainable value creation”, White Paper no. 13 (2006–2007) – “Ownership report”, White Paper no. 27 (2013–2014) – “A diverse and value-creating ownership”, the Norwegian government’s 10 ownership principles for good corporate governance and the OECD guidelines regarding state ownership and corporate governance.
+As the Norwegian state holds an ownership share of 50.004 per cent, the Group also conducts its activities in accordance with the Storting White Paper no. 8 (2019-2020) – “The Norwegian State’s direct ownership of companies – Sustainable value creation” and White Paper no. 27 (2013–2014) – “A diverse and value-creating ownership”, the Norwegian government’s 10 ownership principles for good corporate governance and the OECD guidelines regarding state ownership and corporate governance.
 The policy was adopted by the corporate Board.

 The following elements are fundamental to KONGSBERG’s corporate governance policy: